Story Sequence

 There are many ways to structure a sequencing lesson, from creating an anchor chart with student input to having the students participate actively by “holding the pen” or coming to the front of the class to reorder movable pictures or sentence strips.

-Watch a demonstration: Greedy Cat: retelling a story sequence (grades K-1)
+Watch a demonstration (grades K-1)

-The teacher reviews sequencing with the class and guides the students through identifying the beginning, middle, and end of a whole-class read-aloud while creating an anchor chart.
+The teacher reviews sequencing with the class and guides the students through identifying the beginning, middle, and end of a whole-class read-aloud of How the Grinch Stole Christmas while creating an anchor chart.
 The lesson uses pair conversations to build student engagement and accountability.

 Collect resources

 Story maps provide one way to help students organize the events from a story.
-Consider downloading story map template 1 or story map template 2

 Transition or signal words that indicate a sequence (first, second, last) can help structure a sequencing lesson.
-Consider downloading Story map template 1 or Story map template 2.

-Sequence sticks, story chains, story retelling ropes, and story sequence crafts all help students practice ordering events within a story.
+Sequence sticks, story chains, story retelling ropes (opens in a new window), and story sequence crafts all help students practice ordering events within a story.
 See these resources for ideas:

 Differentiate instruction